Ashikpaul/material-ui/docs/data/material/components/drawers/drawers.md

 ### Clipped under the app bar

-Apps focused on productivity that require balance across the screen.
+Apps focused on productivity that requires balance across the screen.

 {{"demo": "ClippedDrawer.js", "iframe": true}}